entretenimiento

 Common Mistakes

-1. Forgetting transition time entirely.
-Hosts assume every minute of the session is singing.
-Even with a pre-made playlist, at least 60–90 seconds passes between songs for clapping, next-singer walks up, and lyric screen reset.
-Ignoring this inflates your song count by 15–25%.
+1. Forgetting transition time.
+Hosts assume every minute is singing.
+Even with a pre-made playlist, 60–90 seconds pass between songs.
+Ignoring this inflates your count by 15–25%.

-2. Using song runtime instead of karaoke track length.
-Studio recordings often differ from karaoke versions.
-Many karaoke tracks skip a repeated bridge or add an intro countdown screen (15–30 sec).
-Always use the actual karaoke track length, which averages 3.2–3.8 minutes for Top 40 hits.
+2. Using studio track length instead of karaoke track length.
+Many karaoke versions differ from the original.
+Always use the actual karaoke track length — typically 3.2–3.8 minutes for Top 40 hits.

 3. Not accounting for encore pressure.
-In social groups, at least 1–2 popular singers will be called back for a second song sooner than the rotation dictates, effectively stealing a slot from a first-timer.
-Build in a 10% buffer (e.g., plan for 90% of calculated total songs).
+1–2 popular singers will be called back early, stealing a slot from a first-timer.
+Build in a 10% buffer.

 4. Assuming equal song lengths.
-A Queen medley runs 5+ minutes; a pop chorus sing-along may run 2 minutes.
-Mixing long and short songs creates uneven wait times.
-Sort your playlist so long songs (ballads, classic rock) are distributed across the rotation.
+A Queen medley runs 5+ minutes; a pop chorus may run 2 minutes.
+Distribute long songs (ballads, classic rock) evenly across the rotation.

-5. Ignoring the "first song" dead time.
-The very first song of the night always takes longer to start — system setup, volume checks, lyric display calibration.
+5. Ignoring the first-song dead time.
+The first song always takes longer — system setup, volume checks.
 Add a flat 5–10 minutes of startup time to any session estimate.

-How many songs does a typical 2-hour karaoke session hold?
+How many songs fit in a 2-hour karaoke session?

 What is the average length of a karaoke song?